mgoold/ds_work/docs/donor_exploration/donor_data.md

 # Donor Data: A Kaggle Classic

 Here's some work I did for an interview process.
-The question wasn't really "can you do multivariate regression"?
-But more along the lines of "what would you break out for a quick id of potential donor populations" and "what other data might you bring in"?
+The question wasn't really "can you do multivariate regression?", but more along the lines of "what would you break out for a quick id of potential donor populations" and "what other data might you bring in"?

 ```python